learn-co-students/dc_ds_04_22_19/module_2/morning warm-up/week_2/5_3_sampling_uniform.md

 `use np.random.uniform`

-### 2. run a simulation 100000 sampling at each step to decide which variable was picked.
+### 2. run a simulation for 100000 steps.
+Sample at each step to decide which variable was picked.
 Store the results into a dictionary (uni_dict)

+### 3. save the dictionary in a pkl file
 - Read about pickle files!

-### 3. save the dictionary in a pkl file
 `use open`

 `use pickle.dump`